7 Steps to Mentoring Success

 - STEP 2: Identify potential mentors and mentorees.

 - STEP 3: Facilitate a joint mentor-mentoree-supervisor orientation.

 - STEP 4: Match mentors and mentorees.

 - STEP 5: Provide mentoring training and tools.

-- STEP 6: Implement the mentoring plans and agreements.
+- STEP 6: Implement the Mentoring Process.

-- STEP 7: Evaluate and track the progress and redesign as necessary.
+- STEP 7: Evaluate and track progress.